Frederic Sellers: Biography

 Sellers was born in Liverpool, the youngest son of John Shuttleworth Sellers, a Liverpool shipowner, and Elizabeth (née Stuart).
 He was educated at Silcoates School and the University of Liverpool.
 In 1917 he married Grace Lilian Malin in Derby.

 During the First World War, he served with the 13th Battalion, King's Regiment (Liverpool), reaching the rank of captain.
-He was awarded the Military Cross in 1916 and received two additional bars to the Military in 1918.
+He was awarded the Military Cross in 1916 and received two Bars to that decoration in 1918.

 In 1919 he was called to the Bar by Gray's Inn and practised in Liverpool and on the Northern Circuit.
 He took silk in 1935 and was elected a bencher of Gray's Inn in 1938.
 From 1938 to 1946, he was Recorder of Bolton.
 He also served as a member of the Bar Council during this period.
 During the Second World War, Sellers joined the Home Guard.
 He personally enlisted 70 volunteers, nicknamed 'Sellers'.

 Sellers was appointed a Justice of the Queen's Bench Division of the High Court of England and Wales (known as the King's Bench Division until 1952) on 13 February 1946.
 A few days later he was knighted.
 He was promoted to be a Lord Justice of Appeal in the Court of Appeal of England and Wales on 11 January 1957.
 Following that appointment, Sellers was made a member of the Privy Council of the United Kingdom.
 He retired from his judicial office on 10 January 1968.